ikemous/read-me-generator/readMeFile/README.md

 ---------------------------
 ### Information Needed
 ```
-user needs to knw a lot
+this is the information the user needs to know to run the program

 ```

 ### How To Test